nickw409/TimeSculptor/deliverables/Deliverable_4.md

 List in this section, the requirements and associated pull request that you implemented for this release, following the example below--- include the description of the requirement, a link to the issue, a link to the pull request(s) that implement the requirement, who implemented the requirement, who approved it, and a print screen that depicts the implemented feature (if applicable).
 I expect that you implement the features you specified in your MVP (c.f.
 D.2 Requirements).

-Example:
-Requirement: As someone who associates events with pictures, I would like to label events with pictures.
-Issue: <link to your GitHub issue>
-Pull request:
-Implemented by: Gabriel Valentin
-Approved by:
-Print screen:

 **Requirement:** change color switcher to preset colors, change red borders to black/no borders (depending on where)
 **Issue:** <https://github.com/nickw409/TimeSculptor/issues/57>